forestgrape/coronavirus/7_social/controlling.md

 * Reducing Superspreading by capacity and/or CO2 limits for large scale settings: These include large stadium, large shopping malls.
 * Slowing down transmission associated with travelling, especially airplane travel: For intercontinental airplane travelling one Covid test one or two days ahead of travel and one Covid test one or two days after arrival.
   * The tests should be done by everybody including those vaccinated else the spread of variants circumventing vaccination is promoted.
-  * Business travelling is risky, no exception for tests.
+  * (Short-term) Business travelling is risky, no exception for tests.
+* Schools: Regular ventilation and education on viruses and their transmission.

 ### Summer Measures
 * [Ventilation](#ventilation) maxed: Either keep the windows open or put the built in ventilation to max level.